-If you click the graphic, but do not click a specific port, the main menu appears, as Figure 1-14 shows.
+If you click the graphic, but do not click a specific port, the main menu appears, as the following figure shows.
 This menu contains the same option as the navigation tabs at the top of the page.

 Help Page Access